LineChan/lem_in/README.md

 			else
 			{
-				/* Create a shortest path list and copy the ##end room at the end of it */ ft_add_shortest_path();
+				/* Create a shortest path list and copy the ##end room at the end of it */ /* NB : Because the IDDFS always finds the shortest path, solutions are sorted from the shortest to the longest) */ ft_add_shortest_path();
 				ft_copy_end_room_to_path();
 			}